toronto rent bank logo

 For more information about resources to support low-income tenants in Toronto, call 211 or 311.

-If you received a loan from the Rent Bank in 2020 or earlier, then you are required to pay it back.
-Please contact the Rent Bank directly to discuss your loan status and repayment.
+If you received a loan from the Rent Bank in 2020 or earlier, you are required to pay it back.
+Please contact the Toronto Rent Bank directly to discuss your loan status and repayment.

 For people facing financial hardship, loan forgiveness may be possible.
 Please contact the Rent Bank (Neighbourhood Information Post) directly to complete a loan forgiveness application form.